Antonios-Sotiriou/gastgeber/README.md

 make all
 ```
 If compiling will be success run the executable with the  **init**  argument to create the databases.<br>
-Before you run this command please delete all files from data folder so new databases can be created for you(If you want...).
 ```
 ./gastgeber init
 ```